Azure/data-api-builder/docs/getting-started/getting-started-azure-sql-db.md

 ## Add Book and Author entities

-We want to expose the `books` and the `authors` table so that they can be used via REST or GraphQL.
-For doing that, all we need is to add the related information to the `entities` section of the configuration file.
+Now, you'll want to expose the `books` and the `authors` table as REST or GraphQL endpoints.
+To do that, add the following information to the `entities` section of the configuration file.

 Start by adding the `author` entity: